-The islands of Micronesia are situated north of Papua New Guinea and to the west of Hawaii, approximately 5 hours flying time, from Cairns.
+The islands of Micronesia are situated north of Papua New Guinea and to the west of Hawaii.
 Micronesia is made up of more than 2,000 islands that were first settled about 3,000 years ago by seafarers who travelled across from South East Asia.
 Guam is the largest and most populous of the islands and is the main gateway to Micronesia.
 The English language is widely spoken in addition to a number of indigenous languages including; Palauan, Yapese, Chuukese and Marshallese.

 The eight, main island groups that form Micronesia include: Guam, The Republic of Palau (Belau), The Marianas, Pohnpei, Yap, Truk (Chuuk), The Marshall Islands and Kosrae.
 Each island group has its own unique cultures, language, history and attractions.